jstubbins98-netize/inteiliDOS/README.md

 ./build.sh --clean
 ```

-The only supported build target is `universal`.
-The compatibility flags
+The only compiler target is `universal`.
+Hardware differences are represented
+by `configurations/config.h`, not by selecting a newer instruction set.
+The
-`--modern` and `--legacy` are accepted by the script but both resolve to the
+compatibility flags `--modern`, `--legacy`, and `--universal` are accepted but
-same universal i386 build.
+all resolve to the same i386-safe target.

 ### Outputs